 - Local CrossFit affiliates reports intentional poaching of clients and bad mouthing

-At this point there are still several programs up on the RxMindset website and we had another letter delivered from our lawyer to Pacifico CrossFit which was signed for by Richard Hernandez.
+At this point, there are still several programs on the RxMindset website and we had another letter delivered from our lawyer to Pacifico CrossFit / Pacifico Athletics which was signed for by Richard Hernandez.

 A second Morning Chalk Up article was published with Richard Hernandez then claiming that “I purchased the programs from a 3rd party for resale recently.
 Had no idea they were someone else’s,” I have and had no intention on stealing.”

-So his claim is he bought for a friend with his email and also bought for another site that gave it to him for resale.
-However the resale site he claims cannot be found in any way online.
+So his claim is he bought it for a friend with his email and also bought it for another site that gave it to him for resale.
+However, the resale site he claims cannot be found in any way online.